1955 Wyoming Cowboys football team

 The 1955 Wyoming Cowboys football team was an American football team that represented the University of Wyoming as a member of the Skyline Conference during the 1955 college football season.
-In their third year under head coach Phil Dickens, the Cowboys compiled a record of eight wins and three losses (8–3, 5–2 Skyline), defeated Texas Tech in the 1956 Sun Bowl, and outscored opponents by a total of 225 to 137.
+In their third year under head coach Phil Dickens, the Cowboys compiled an 8-3 record (5–2 against Skyline opponents), finished fourth in the conference, defeated Texas Tech in the 1956 Sun Bowl, and outscored opponents by a total of 225 to 137.
 They played their home games at War Memorial Stadium in Laramie, Wyoming.

 Schedule

 1955 team players in the NFL

-The following were selected in the 1956 NFL Draft.
+The following were selected in the 1956 NFL draft.